-- 3. Internal Organizational Structure - (1) Information Handling Manager: Susumu Yasuda, Director and Operating Officer in the case of decisions, after they are approved by the Board of Directors;

-- (2) Summary Chart of Internal Organization: As shown in the attached "Overview of Internal Organization for Insider Information Management and Timely Disclosure" - 4.
-Flow of Timely Disclosure with the Tokyo Stock Exchange in the case of financial information, after the financial results are finalized (usually approved by the Board of Directors); and in the case of occurred facts, with respect to which officers or employees who become aware thereof are obliged to report to the Information Management Office.
+- 3. Internal Organizational Structure - (1) Information Handling Manager: Susumu Yasuda, Director and Operating Officer - (2) Summary Chart of Internal Organization: As shown in the attached "Overview of Internal Organization for Insider Information Management and Timely Disclosure" - 4.
+Flow of Timely Disclosure with the Tokyo Stock Exchange in the case of decisions, after they are approved by the Board of Directors;